ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 Now after I know for sure how much CC I'll get for 1000 CLN, let's do the trade.
 But what if between the time when I checked the quote and called `change` function, someone other exchanged CLN to CC before me?
 I'll get different CC amount!
 Sometime It can be more (if CC is traded for CLN), but sometimes less.
 Do I'm ok with less?
 If yes how much less I'm ok with?
 Of course this difference is significant only on some edge cases, but we got that covered too.

 Firstly, let's approve 1000 CLN for the `MarketMaker`'s allowance.
-After this is done I'm going to call different implementation of `change`.
+After this is done I'll take again `EllipseMarketMakerLib` ABI to contact with my dedicated `MarketMaker`.
+Now I'm going to call different implementation of `change`.
 One that receives 4 arguments, 3 of them are the same and `minReturn` is the new one.
 With this argument I specify the minimum amount of tokens I agree to receive in return.
 If the exchange rate changed and I'm going to receive less than `minReturn`, the deal is canceled and the transaction is reverted.
 I just pay for the Gas.

 I want to make sure that I don't get less than the value that was promised by `quote`.
 So I fill 471765614363247798186 (`quote`'s answer') in `minReturn` argument.
 After a while, checking the [transaction](https://ropsten.etherscan.io/tx/0x6c711ea96f507a8e71330fb5a3f4b675c81eda3083a2b2b707217802f199e673) I see that this is exactly the amount of tokens I got.
 Looks solid.